moorepants/dissertation/davisbicycle.rst

    bicycel model and only points to the fact that the sensor was 90% oversized.
 [Ouden2011]_
    Designs a steer torque sensor for a bicycle which has a range of about +/-7.5 n-m.
-He was aware of crosstalk issues with respect to the other forces applied to the handlebars and tried to design accordingly, but found that his design was still very suseptible to handlebar loads.
+He was accutely aware of crosstalk issues with respect to the other forces applied to the handlebars and tried to design accordingly, but found that his design was still very suseptible to handlebar loads.
 He modifies the device to eventually get more reliable readings.
 He doesn't account for the inertial effects of the front frame.

 Motorcycle Experiments
 ----------------------

 [Dohring195X]_
    Supposedly he measured steering torque, but I've yet to see that.
+[Fu1965]_
+   Measures steering torque in steady turns.
 [Weir1979a]_
    Weir et al. designed an instrumented motorcycle with a torque sensor.
 The range was +/- 70 Nm with 1% accuracy and >10 Hz dynamic range.
 The crosstalk due to